yelmuratoff/ispect/packages/ispect_jira/README.md

 - ✅ Draggable button for route to ISpect page, manage Inspector tools
 - ✅ Localizations: ru, en, kk. *(I will add more translations in the future.)*
 - ✅ ISpectiy logger implementation: **BLoC**, **Dio**, **http**, **Routing**, **Provider**
-- ✅ You can customize more options during initialization of ISpectTalker like BLoC, Dispatcher error and etc.
+- ✅ You can customize more options during initialization of ISpectISpectify like BLoC, Dispatcher error and etc.
-- ✅ Updated ISpectTalker page: added more options.
+- ✅ Updated ISpectISpectify page: added more options.
    - Detailed `HTTP` logs: `request`, `response`, `error`
    - Debug tools
    - Cache manager